jwilson8767/drupal-cloudformation/readme.md

 - <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=cfn-identities&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/cfn-identities.yaml">**CloudFormation Identities**</a> -
 Sets up basic IAM Roles and Groups and a KMS key for this AWS Account.
 The very first stack to be created on any AWS Account.
 Don't mess with this unless you know what you're doing.
 - <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=cfn-region&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/cfn-region.yaml">**CloudFormation Region**</a>
 Provides buckets and network resources for this region's CloudFormation Drupal Stacks.
+Ensure you set the IAM role to `cloudformation-role`.
 Depends on `cfn-identities`.
 If `cf-identities` already exists in another region, <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=cfn-region&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/cfn-identities-secondary-region.yaml">create a `cf-identities-secondary-region` stack first</a>.
 - <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=drupal-mysql56&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/mysql-instance.yaml">**MySQL Instance**</a>
 A MySQL RDS instance which can be used by other stacks.
 Depends on `cfn-region`.
+Ensure you set the IAM role to `cloudformation-role`.
 - <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-project.yaml">**Drupal Project**</a>
 A ElasticBeanstalk-based Drupal project which can have many environments.
 Depends on `cfn-region`.
+Ensure you set the IAM role to `cloudformation-role`.
 - <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com-1&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-environment.yaml">**Drupal Environment**</a>
 A ElasticBeanstalk-based environment which supports automated deployment of Drupal projects.
-Depends on `cfn-region`, `drupal-project`, and `mysql-instance`
+Depends on `cfn-region`, `drupal-project`, and `mysql-instance`  Ensure you set the IAM role to `cloudformation-role`.

 ## <span id="background"></span>Background Information